oblivion-core/final/README.md

 ADAVERSE is an educational web platform designed to support students and learners by providing high-quality academic and professional courses.

-some features:
+ Some features:
   - Background audio designed to support concentration during  all courses
-- Modern and responsive ui
+  - modern and responsive ui
-- Clear and intuitive navigation
+  - clear and intuitive navigation

+ To Run the Project
+  1- download or clone the repository to ur local machine
+  2- open the `index.html` file using a web browser